 - Consent: where you have given clear consent for us to process your personal data for a specific purpose.
 We can seek your consent within a written or electronic document or verbally.
 You can withdraw your consent to processing at any time.

-- Necessary for reasons of substantial public interest: it is proposed under the UK Data Protection Bill that processing for an insurance purpose is included within this basis when processing special category and conviction data.
-This would remove the need for explicit consent in some cases.
+- Necessary for reasons of substantial public interest: under the UK Data Protection Act 2018 processing for an insurance purpose is included within this basis when processing special category and conviction data.
+This enables us to process certain special category data without your explicit consent.

 We will use personal information about you primarily in connection with the provision of insurance, namely:

 - Establishing and maintaining communications with you;

 - Arranging insurance cover (issuing quotations, renewals, policy administration);

 - Handling claims;